zapodot/akka-test-junit/README.md

 Tested with Akka 2.3.3 and JUnit 4.11.
 This tool, included the source code is made available under an Apache 2.0 license.

 ## Add dependency
-As this library is distributed through the Sonatype OSS repository, it should easy to add it to your project
+As this library is distributed through the Sonatype OSS repository, it should be easy to add it to your project

 ### Maven
 ```xml